Morebec/OrkestraMono/docs/ContributionGuide.md

 ## Versioning
-Orkestra releases follow semantic Versioning a.k.a [SemVer](ghttps://semver.org/).
+Orkestra releases follow semantic Versioning a.k.a.
+[SemVer](ghttps://semver.org/).
 In a nutshell the version numbers of the library are standardized and have the following form:

 `x.y.z` where `x`is a major version, `y` a minor version and `z` a patch version.